renovatebot/renovate/docs/usage/key-concepts/pull-requests.md

 ### Future plans for immortal PRs

 In the future we may embed metadata in each PR identifying the exact files and packages + versions that PR contains.
-Then we could allow such PRs to be closed/ignored but then as soon as there's any chance to files/packages/versions being updated then we'd be cache busted and create a new PR.
+Then we could allow such PRs to be closed/ignored but then as soon as there's any chance to files/packages/versions being updated then we would be cache busted and create a new PR.
 If you regularly wish to close immortal PRs, it's an indication that you may be grouping too widely.

 ### How to fix immortal PRs